rock-core/autobuild/README.txt

 uses Ruby for configuration (just like rake does)

 == What's autobuild ?
-Autobuild is a builder for a set of software packages.
-It takes as input a yaml config file as input and
+Autobuild imports, configures, builds and installs various kinds of software packages.
+It can be used in software development to make sure that nothing is broken in the build process of a set of packages, or can be used as an automated installation tool.

+Autobuild config files are Ruby scripts which configure rake to
-* imports the package from a SCM or (optionnaly) updates it
+* import the package from a SCM or (optionnaly) updates it
 * configures it.
 This phase can handle code generation, configuration (for instance for autotools-based packages), ...
 * build